 When there is a crafting bug and inspiration, it hits hard.
 Valentine’s Day is no exception.
 As it turns out, we don’t even have any Valentine’s Day decorations.
-Today’s craft inspired by a sneak peek at the newest episode of Creative Galaxy, called Heart Day which airs on February 7th on Amazon Prime to make this fun yarn heart bouquet for our table.
-There is a super cute little heart bouquet sitting on a side table in Arty’s living room that just had to be made our own.
+Today’s craft is a fun yarn heart bouquet for our table.
+There is a super cute little heart bouquet sitting on a side table in Arty’s living room (Amazon’s Creative Galaxy) that just had to be made our own.
 (Scroll down to see our video!)

 We started with our yarn hearts.
 For these you need yarn (preferably non-synthetic, aka cotton) and glue or mod-podge, waxed paper and a heart template.

 Bernat Handicrafter Cotton Yarn, Ombre, 12 Ounce, Moondance, Single BallMod Podge Waterbase Sealer, Glue and Finish (16-Ounce), CS11302 Matte FinishRimobul Glitter Creative Arts Chenille Stem Class Pack,6 mm x 12 Inch, Pack of 100 (Mix)WGV Clear Bubble Bowl Glass Vase, 8-Inch

 We traced a heart onto waxed paper.
 Then, we dipped the yarn (about 2-3 arm lengths) in a plastic cup filled with glue, and lightly squeezed the glue off as we pulled it out.
 Once it was out, we piled it into the heart shapes on the waxed paper and moved it around until it fit in the hearts.
 Then we let it dry.